google/brax/README.md

-For a deep dive into Brax's design and performance characteristics, please see our paper, [Brax -- A Differentiable Physics Engine for Large Scale Rigid Body Simulation ](https://arxiv.org/abs/2106.13281), to appear in the [Datasets and Benchmarks Track](https://neurips.cc/Conferences/2021/CallForDatasetsBenchmarks) at [NeurIPS 2021](https://nips.cc/Conferences/2021).
+For a deep dive into Brax's design and performance characteristics, please see our paper, [Brax -- A Differentiable Physics Engine for Large Scale Rigid Body Simulation ](https://arxiv.org/abs/2106.13281), which appeared in the [Datasets and Benchmarks Track](https://neurips.cc/Conferences/2021/CallForDatasetsBenchmarks) at [NeurIPS 2021](https://nips.cc/Conferences/2021).

 ## Citing Brax